oils-for-unix/oils/README.md

                       # moved to tests/ if automated.
     misc/             # A junk drawer
-    web/              # HTML/JS/CSS for tests and tools
+    web/              # HTML/JS/CSS for tests and tools lazylex/          # An HTML lexer which doctools/ builds upon.

 ### Temp Dirs